 An unmarried mother has automatic guardianship rights in respect of her child.

 An unmarried father does not have automatic legal rights in relation to his child.
 This applies even where the father has his name on his child’s birth certificate.
-See ‘unmarried fathers’.
+See unmarried ‘fathers’.
 However, a father who is cohabiting with the mother continuously for 12 months and at least 3 of these months are after the birth of the child, will automatically be the guardian of his child.
+The three months period does not have to take place directly after the birth of the child.
+It can be fulfilled any time before the child turns 18 provided that it is part of the 12 consecutive months during which the parents have lived together.
 The cohabitation period can only be calculated going forward from the commencement date of the relevant section of the Children and Family Relationships Act 2015, 18th January 2016.
 This means that guardianship will only be acquired automatically where the parents live together for at least 12 months after the 18th January 2016.

 See here for more about Guardianship.